 Data privacy is extremely important to me.

 What you read says a lot about you.
-That's why Libreture user's book collections, or libraries, are private by default.
+That's why Libreture reader's book collections, or libraries, are private by default.
 Members must actively choose make their library public before anyone else can see them.

-Members don't even need to provide their real name when joining Libreture.
+Readers don't even need to provide their real name when joining Libreture.
 An avatar is optional and is stored on Libreture.
 Details are stored in the UK.